-Slotter is a type of reciprocating machine.
-The tool is held in the ram reciprocates vertically and the work piece is held on the table.
+A slotting machine is a type of reciprocating machine.
+The tool is held in the ram, which reciprocates vertically and the workpiece is held on the table.
 The slotter has a base upon which the column is being integrated.
 The column houses the driving mechanism for the ram.
-The top portion of the ram has the guide ways.
-With the help of this guide ways the ram reciprocates vertically.
+The top portion of the ram has the guideways.
+With the help of these guides ways, the ram reciprocates vertically.
 This reciprocation is achieved by the quick return mechanism.
-The base has horizontal guide ways which enables the saddle to move perpendicular to the column.
+The base has horizontal guideways which enable the saddle to move perpendicular to the column.

-T- Slots are being provided on the table for holding the work piece.
-The longitudinal feed of the saddle, the cross feed of the cross slide and the rotary movement of the table in all these feeding mechanism the feed can either be given by hand or by power.
+T-slots are being provided on the table for holding the workpiece.
+With the longitudinal feed of the saddle, the cross feed of the cross slide, and the rotary movement of the table in all these feeding mechanisms the feed can either be given by hand or by power.

-Metal from the work piece is removed only during the cutting stroke.
-During the return stroke no metal is being removed.
-To reduce the idle time of the return stroke quick return mechanisms are being used.
+Metal from the workpiece is removed only during the cutting stroke.
+During the return stroke, no metal is removed.
+To reduce the idle time of the return stroke, quick return mechanisms are being used.
 The following are the generally used quick return mechanisms in a slotting machine.

 · Longitudinal feed: This movement is achieved by moving the saddle either towards or away from the column.